Lamap/tictactoe/README.md

 ### TODOs
 1. Improve computer steps
+2. Constrain winning line length not to be bigger then dimensions
-2. Cover services with more Unit Tests
+3. Cover services with more Unit Tests
-3. Add e2e tests
+4. Add e2e tests
+5. Optimize webstorage read/write might use some third party lib